nramenta/bento/README.md

 ### Error handling and halt

-Halting a request will stop execution immediately, call any custom halt handler, and perform all the necessary actions to properly exit.
-Trigger an error by calling `halt()`:
+Halting a request by calling `halt()` will stop execution immediately, call any custom error handler and perform all the necessary actions to properly exit:

 ```php
 <?php